 - We also want to point out that milk isn’t the only source of calcium.
 You can get it from legumes like lentils and chickpeas too.
 Eggs, nuts, and broccoli are also foods with good levels of calcium.

 - At the end of the day, it’s really about eating a healthy, balanced diet with all the essential nutrients.

 - To prevent hypocalcemia, it’s important to keep up your reserves of vitamin D and magnesium.

 - Don’t forget to exercise.
 Going for a walk and getting some sunshine will help your body synthesize its own vitamin D.

-Once again: always consult your doctor if you’re experiencing hypocalcemia symptoms.
-A doctor will be able to tell you if you need to begin supplementation.
+Once again: always consult your doctor if you’re experiencing any of the symptoms of hypocalcemia.
+A doctor will be able to tell you if you need to start taking supplements.

-Also remember to care for the health of your thyroid as it plays an important role in your body’s utilization of calcium.
+Also remember to take good care of your thyroid.
+It plays an important role in the way your body uses calcium.